titanml/helm-charts/system/operator-lifecycle-manager/README.md

-# Takeoff Operator Lifecycle Manager
+# Model Orchestra Operator Lifecycle Manager

-The Takeoff Operator Lifecycle Manager (OLM) is a Kubernetes operator that manages the lifecycle of the Takeoff operator.
-It is responsible for installing the Takeoff operator and managing its lifecycle.
+The Model Orchestra Operator Lifecycle Manager (OLM) is a Kubernetes operator that manages the lifecycle of the Takeoff operator.
+It is responsible for installing the Model Orchestra Operator and managing its lifecycle.

 ## Working thoughts

-The OLM is a Kubernetes operator that manages the lifecycle of the Takeoff operator.
+The OLM is a Kubernetes operator that manages the lifecycle of the Model Orchestra operator.
 This is essentially following the [OLM docs here](https://olm.operatorframework.io/docs/tasks/).
 The current working idea is to:
-* Bundle up the operator so we can have versioned releases, these will be selected when you are deploying the Takeoff CR by apiVersion.
+* Bundle up the operator so we can have versioned releases, these will be selected when you are deploying the Model Orchestra CR by apiVersion.
 * Create a catalog in each cluster which can store the bundles.
 * Create subscriptions to the catalog to install the specific versions of the operator wanted.

-# Takeoff Operator
+# Model Orchestra Operator

 This repository contains a Kubernetes Operator built using the Operator SDK's Helm-based operator support.
-The operator manages a deployed takeoff cluster.
+The operator manages a deployed model orchestra.

 ## Overview